Don't Buy fridge freezers

 Hundreds more products have been made Don’t Buys because the manufacturer either confirmed, or our own research indicated, that the backing on these products was identical to a product we tested and found to be unsafe.

 Fridge freezers account for 108 of these 250 safety-related Don't Buys.
-They are listed below.
+Models that are still available are listed below.
 Follow the links for more details.

 Just because a fridge freezer isn't included in this list doesn't mean its backing isn't plastic, however.
 There's a chance it could be a model we haven't tested, or an older model that's not on sale any more.
 If after checking our fridge freezer reviews, you haven't seen details of the backing material, please check with the manufacturer.